open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

             scoreName: cpuratio
 ```

-- `mode` is either `Exact`, `Additive`, `""` where `""` is Additive by default.
+- `mode` is either `Exact`, `Additive` or `""`, where `""` is `Additive` by default.
     - In `Additive` mode, any prioritizer not explicitly enumerated is enabled
-    in its default Configurations, in which Steady and Balance prioritizers have
+    in its default `Configurations`, in which `Steady` and `Balance` prioritizers have
-    the weight of 1 while other prioritizers have the weight of 0.
-Additive
+    the weight of 1 while other prioritizers have the weight of 0. `Additive`
     doesn't require configuring all prioritizers.
-The default Configurations may
+The default `Configurations` may
     change in the future, and additional prioritization will happen.
     - In `Exact` mode, any prioritizer not explicitly enumerated is weighted as
-    zero.
-Exact requires knowing the full set of prioritizers you want, but
+    zero. `Exact` requires knowing the full set of prioritizers you want, but
     avoids behavior changes between releases.
 - `configurations` represents the configuration of prioritizers.
     - `scoreCoordinate` represents the configuration of the prioritizer and
     score source.
         - `type` defines the type of the prioritizer score.
-          Type is either "BuiltIn", "AddOn" or "", where "" is "BuiltIn" by
+          Type is either `BuiltIn`, `AddOn` or "", where "" is `BuiltIn` by default.
-          default.
-          When the type is "BuiltIn", a BuiltIn prioritizer name must be
+          When the type is `BuiltIn`, a `BuiltIn` prioritizer name must be specified.
-          specified.
-          When the type is "AddOn", need to configure the score source in AddOn.
+          When the type is `AddOn`, need to configure the score source in `AddOn`.
-        - `builtIn` defines the name of a BuiltIn prioritizer.
+            - `builtIn` defines the name of a `BuiltIn` prioritizer.
 Below are the
-        valid BuiltIn prioritizer names.
+            valid `BuiltIn` prioritizer names.
-            - Balance: balance the decisions among the clusters.
+                - `Balance`: balance the decisions among the clusters.
-            - Steady: ensure the existing decision is stabilized.
+                - `Steady`: ensure the existing decision is stabilized.
-            - ResourceAllocatableCPU & ResourceAllocatableMemory: sort clusters
+                - `ResourceAllocatableCPU`: sort clusters based on the allocatable CPU.
-            based on the allocatable.
+                - `ResourceAllocatableMemory`: sort clusters based on the allocatable memory.
             - `addOn` defines the resource name and score name.
             `AddOnPlacementScore` is introduced to describe addon scores, go into
             the [Extensible scheduling](#extensible-scheduling) section to learn
             more about it.
                 - `resourceName` defines the resource name of the
                 `AddOnPlacementScore`.
 The placement prioritizer selects
                 `AddOnPlacementScore` CR by this name.
                 - `scoreName` defines the score name inside `AddOnPlacementScore`.
                 `AddOnPlacementScore` contains a list of score name and score value,
-            ScoreName specifies the score to be used by the prioritizer.
+                `scoreName` specifies the score to be used by the prioritizer.
     - `weight` defines the weight of the prioritizer.
 The value must be ranged in
     [-10,10].
       Each prioritizer will calculate an integer score of a cluster in the range